Embed This Data

 - $9,776 per capita

 - FDI Inflow:

-Swaziland’s economic freedom score is 61.2, making its economy the 82nd freest in the 2014 Index.
-Its score has improved by 4.0 points since last year, primarily due to improvements in the control of government spending, trade freedom, and investment freedom.
-Swaziland is ranked 8th out of 46 countries in the Sub-Saharan Africa region, and its overall score is just above the world average.
+Swaziland’s economic freedom score is 55.9, making its economy the 123rd freest in the 2018 Index.
+Its overall score has decreased by 5.2 points, with a plummeting score for the fiscal health indicator overwhelming improvements in labor freedom and business freedom.
+Swaziland is ranked 20th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.

 Amid ongoing social unrest and public discontent with Swaziland’s elites because of their mismanagement of public finances, abysmal labor conditions, and resistance to demands for democratic reform, the government faces the uphill task of attracting new investment and implementing its ambitious agenda of structural reforms to improve infrastructure, boost agricultural productivity, and increase economic diversification.
 Bureaucratic inefficiency and corruption affect many aspects of the economy.
 Judicial enforcement of contracts and property rights is vulnerable to political interference.